Close Menu

 People still feel pressure to demonstrate that they belong to a certain lifestyle.

-His observation still holds true today: the desire to look wealthy can sometimes become stronger than the desire to actually build wealth.
+His observation still rings true today: the desire to look wealthy can sometimes become stronger than the desire to build real wealth.

 Loading